 With S-Docs, you’ll be able to create winning quote templates in Salesforce using our robust template editor -- insert related list tables, conditional logic statements, and data from anywhere in Salesforce -- the easy-to-use interface of S-Docs supports it all.
 And when you use a native e-signature solution like S-Sign, generating and sending your quotes for signature is lightning-fast, and your prospects will be able to review and sign them without missing a beat.
 The best part?
 It’s all tracked in Salesforce, allowing you to make intelligent decisions based on insights that S-Docs provides.

 Start treating your opportunities right by implementing S-Docs and modernizing your quotation workflow today with the fastest, most secure document generation and e-signature solution for Salesforce.
-Request a customized demo by contacting us on our website, or email email@example.com.
+Request a customized demo or email firstname.lastname@example.org.
 Happy quoting!